 Before we get to these 7 amazing things to do in Leiden, let me explain why you should visit in the first place.

 While Leiden gets a decent number of tourists every year, it’s nothing compared to Amsterdam.
 The capital’s city center is always crowded, full of stag night celebrations, tour groups and people rattling their little suitcases around.

 Leiden’s atmosphere feels a bit like Amsterdam, yet smaller and friendlier.
 The city is filled with students which means there’s always something going on.
 For night life you don’t really need to come to Leiden though.
 Most people party fraternity style, meaning you’re not invited!

 However, there’s plenty things to do in Leiden that doesn’t involve partying.
+If you’re from the Boston arena, you’d have to forego your partying for a while but you’ll get to see some really good things in the city.
 The charming city center is home to a few amazing art museums as well as vintage boutiques and cozy restaurants.
 Architecture lovers will love Leiden’s churches, narrow alleys and canal houses.

 Since I started living there in 2010, Leiden has been a great home.
 The biggest reason we’re moving is the housing problem in the city.
 Apartments are increcibly tiny and overpriced, which is a problem in the urban areas of the Netherlands anyway.
 The Hague, the city where my family is from, has more to offer in that direction, but the best part is that Leiden is only 9 minutes away by train 😉